RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2023-11-02-newsletter.md

 [here](https://groups.google.com/u/1/a/sheffield.ac.uk/g/digital-research-practice-support-community-group/about) to
 stay informed.

-The next meeting is scheduled for 2pm on Wednesday 9th August.
+The next meeting is scheduled for 2pm on Wednesday 8th November.

 ### LunchBytes